BenoitZugmeyer/Wisdom/README.rst

 ``Wisdom:last``
 ...............

-Reference to current element.
+Reference to the current element.
 This is the element who will be used as parent for the next content appended.
+Use it to store DOM references in your code.

 ``Wisdom.defineSetter(nameOrSetter, ?setter)``
 ..............................................

 Define the current setter to use, and returns the old one.

-If the first argument is a function, this function is used to do some DOM manipulation based on an object.
+If the first argument is a function, it is used to do some DOM manipulation based on an object.
 The DOM element and the object to apply is passed as arguments to the function.

-If the first argument is a string and the second is a function, it defines a 'named' setter, which is immediately used and can be restored by calling this static method with the name anely.
+If the first argument is a string and the second is a function, it defines a 'named' setter, which is immediately defines the current setter and can be restored by calling this static method with the name alone.

-If the first argument is a string and no second argument is given, it define the current setter to the previously registered named setter.
+If the first argument is a string and no second argument is given, it defines the current setter to the previously registered named setter.